nextweb-fi/wheel-of-fortune-wordpress-plugin/README.md

 # Wheel Of Fortune WordPress Widget by NextWeb

+## Important

-**Important: The Wheel of Fortune Widget, suitable for any website including WordPress, can be found at [wheelwidget.com](https://wheelwidget.com).
-Other popular CMS and website builders that you might consider include WebFlow, Shopify, Wix, Squarespace, Weebly, Joomla, Drupal, Magento, Ghost, and Blogger (etc.), among others.
-The Wheel of Fortune Widget is also suitable for any type of self-built sites using frameworks such as React, Next, Vue, Nuxt, and more.**
+You can find the Wheel of Fortune Widget, which is suitable for any website including WordPress, at [wheelwidget.com](https://wheelwidget.com).
+Additionally, other popular CMS and website builders that you might consider include WebFlow, Shopify, Wix, Squarespace, Weebly, Joomla, Drupal, Magento, Ghost, and Blogger, among others.
+It's worth noting that the Wheel of Fortune Widget is also compatible with self-built sites using frameworks like React, Next, Vue, Nuxt, and more.
+So regardless of the type of website you have, the Wheel of Fortune Widget can be a great addition to engage and retain your audience.

 ## Basic information